Carolcol/CRUD-php-MySQLi/README.md

 # CRUD-php-MySQLi
-crud with pqp using MySQLi Extension (MySQL Improved)
+crud with PHP using MySQLi Extension (MySQL Improved)